Reception 2022 - 2023

 Forest school is a great way for children to explore and learn about the world around them.

-Forest School will take place every Wednesday afternoon for both Willow and Oak Class linked to our topic work.
-In addition, we will also have designated Forest School mornings lead by Mr Jones.
+Forest School will take place every Friday for both Willow and Oak Class linked to our topic work.
+In addition, we will also have designated Forest School mornings.
 These dates will be published on Tapestry.

 Please click the phonics tab at the top of the page for Little Wandle reosurces and important information regarding phonics.